KashyapAnurag/GlobalSurveyManholeTool/README.md

 # 📖 Manhole Data Extractor (GlobalSurvey PDF2CSV Tool)

-A user-friendly Python GUI tool to extract structured **Manhole Location**, **Incoming**, and **Outgoing Pipe** details from Excel files generated from PDF surveys.
+A user-friendly tool to extract structured **Manhole Location**, **Incoming**, and **Outgoing Pipe** details from Excel files generated from PDF surveys.
 This tool creates formatted `.xlsx` and `.csv` outputs and is ideal for drainage and water infrastructure projects.

 ---
 Only for survey cards by: